Kingxukai/linux/Documentation/kbuild/makefiles.rst

   lib-y    := delay.o

 This will create a library lib.a based on delay.o.
-For kbuild to actually recognize that there is a lib.a being built, the directory shall be listed in libs-y.
+For kbuild to actually recognize that there is a lib.a being built, the woke directory shall be listed in libs-y.

 See also `List directories to visit when descending`_.